 THE GERMAN WHO DEFIED HITLER

-In 1924, Hugo Stinnes Senior died.
-He was only 54.
-The Stinnes empire went bankrupt within a year of Hugo’s death.
-In protest to the Nazi rise in power, Edmund broke away from his family.
-He became very close to Gerhart von Schulze-Gäevernitz, a well-known professor of political science at Freiburg University, who was also a Quaker.
+Edmund became very close to Gerhart von Schulze-Gäevernitz, a well-known professor of political science at Freiburg University, who was also a Quaker.
 Edmund fell in love with his beautiful daughter, Margiana.

 I scan the archives of old newspapers online.
 I’ve found an article—another piece of the jigsaw puzzle amongst the old diaries and letters I’m reading.
 This newspaper article was published in the New York Times on Sunday, November 17, 1929.
 It says Edmund and Margiana were secretly married by Reverend John Lehnert in the Baptist church of West New York.
 Their cab driver from New York City was a witness at their wedding.

 In 1939 and 1940, the black boot of totalitarianism cast its sinister shadow across Europe.
-The world trembled, and in 1940, Britain stood alone against the Nazi machine as Hitler’s armies marched across Europe.
+The world trembled and, in 1940, Britain stood alone against the Nazi machine as Hitler’s armies marched across Europe.

 In 1940, Edmund and Margiana had to leave Germany for the USA.
 Margiana’s mother was Jewish, while Edmund’s opposition to Hitler caught the attention of the Nazis.
 Friends sent Edmund to England, where he was interned as an enemy alien at the beginning of WW2.

 “To dearest Marga, with warmest wishes and many thanks for all her help from Gero.
-October 1967.’
+October 1967.

 I can see Ascona and Locarno on the Southern tip of Switzerland on the map.
 My uncle told me that Margiana and the girls first stayed in Celerina, in the Swiss canton of Graubünden, and then moved to Ascona in Southern Switzerland, where Edmund owned property.
 I track their steps on the map.
 In 1940, the family left Switzerland.
 They travelled through Italy, Vichy France and Spain.
-My aunt remembers, at some stage, they were driven in an embassy limo with Swastika flags on the fenders.
+My aunt remembers that, at some stage, they were driven in an embassy limo with Swastika flags on the fenders.
 In Portugal, they waited for a close friend who worked with the American Friends Service Committee and took the boat to New York.

 Leave a Reply